samwell-ho/openpgp-ca/doc/src/keys-publish.md

 ## Testing WKD

-When we've set up a WKD server, we can retrieve key from it using an OpenPGP client.
+When we've set up a WKD server, we can retrieve keys from it using an OpenPGP client.

 For example with GnuPG: